cyberbotics/webots-doc/automobile/automobilewheel.md

 - `rimBeamThickness`: Defines the lateral thickness of the beams.
 - `rimBeamOffset`: Defines the lateral offset of the beams.
 - `contactMaterial`: Defines the `contactMaterial` used for the wheel.
-- `tireAppearance`: Specifies the appearance of the tire part of the wheel.
+- `tireAppearance`: Specifies the appearance of the tire.
-- `rimAppearance`: Specifies the appearance of the rim part of the wheel.
+- `rimAppearance`: Specifies the appearance of the rim.
 - `physics`: `Physics` node of the wheel defining all the physical characteristics.
-- `logoSlot`: xtension slot allowing the user to add a `Shape` node for a brand logo.
+- `logoSlot`: extension slot allowing the user to add a `Shape` node for a brand logo.

 Some sample instances of wheels are provided (see for example